UCATLAS/xAODAnaHelpers/CONTRIBUTING.md

 If you have a question about how to use xAODAnaHelpers, please send an email to the e-group `atlas-sw-xAODAnaHelpersFW`.

-If you have a question about using RootCore, please send an email to the e-group `atlas-sw-analysis-forum@cern.ch`.
+If you have a question about using Analysis Software in ATLAS, please send an email to the e-group `atlas-sw-analysis-forum@cern.ch`.

 # Thanks for reading